The Boys in Blue: Plot

-Meanwhile a coast guard (Jon Pertwee) asks for permission to raise a light on the roof of the police station.
+Meanwhile, a coast guard asks for permission to raise a light on the roof of the police station.
 The reasons for the request are incomprehensible, but lead to some hilarious banter, after which the lamp is raised.
 Returning to the beach, the police officers find more paintings, a discarded Turkish cigarette, and then stairs leading to a storeroom which turns out to be the cellar of the police station!

-Before Ball and Cannon can call the authorities Lloyd arrives, revealing that he is the mastermind behind the crimes and shutting the policemen - handcuffed together due to their own incompetence - in their cell.
+Before Ball and Cannon can call the authorities Lloyd arrives, revealing that he is the mastermind behind the crimes and shutting the policemen – handcuffed together due to their own incompetence – in their cell.
 He cannot transfer the paintings to a boat, as originally planned, so loads them into the fake ambulance and drives off.
 Our heroes escape from the faulty cell and set off in pursuit.
 After several changes of vehicle, Ball and Cannon end up chasing Lloyd and the foreign woman (who turns out to be Kim in disguise) in a bus.

 Meanwhile customs officers and police, including Hilling who is a DI with the Arts Squad, converge on the Little Botham police station, and find evidence of the crime.
 They also realise that the lamp on the roof had been used to guide ships to the beach to pick up the paintings, conclude that Ball and Cannon are responsible, and start to search for them.

 The hapless Ball and Cannon continue their own pursuit and are diverted onto a race track, where the bus narrowly misses several speeding cars.
 Eventually, they collide with Lloyd's car and the police, headed by the Chief Constable, arrive.
 Despite originally believing that Ball and Cannon are to blame, it is quickly revealed that Lloyd is the true culprit and he is arrested.
 Our heroes, ignored by the Chief Constable and still handcuffed together, begin the long walk home.